NON-Encoding/NON-Encoding.github.io/index.md

 ## Code-Page

-**NONE** character-codes are arranged on the code page in such a way that the sequence of bits of a character's bytes as given in the encoding scheme understood as one unsigned integer is the character code (code point).
+**NONE** character-codes are arranged on the code page in such a way that the sequence of bits of a character's bytes (as given in the encoding scheme) understood as one unsigned integer is the character code (code point).
-A _decoding_ is not required.
+A _decoding_ isn't required.

 All code points that cannot be encoded in the scheme aren't used.